World Cup final should be played on biggest stage, say New York and New Jersey

 "The biggest game should be played on the biggest stage and there is no stage bigger on the globe than this region," Adams told Reuters.

-A YouGov online survey of professional soccer fans from across the U.S. released on Wednesday agreed with Adams and Murphy that New York/New Jersey was the preferred place for the final.
+A YouGov online survey of professional football fans from across the US released on Wednesday agreed with Adams and Murphy that New York/New Jersey was the preferred place for the final.

 The survey found 21 per cent of those polled wanted the final in New York/New Jersey followed by Los Angeles with 17 per cent and Miami 10 per cent.